COM6012/ScalableML/Lab 10 - Reproducible and Reusable AI.md

 ### 2.2.
 Setting up the container

 Before deploying a container, we first need a container image that includes the environment and the code/program to be executed.
+> A _container image_ is a packaged snapshot of an environment, including the application code, libraries, and dependencies needed to run a program.
 1. First, log in to the HPC using SSH.
 In this case, we are using the Stanage cluster.
     ```sh
     ssh $USER@stanage.shef.ac.uk